cabin heat

 Re: cabin heat

-Ooh, 32 degrees sounds toasty I guess this is only a problem if you have digital aircon, not the MX5 twiddly knob setup?
+Ooh, 32 degrees sounds toasty :D I guess this is only a problem if you have digital aircon, not the MX5 twiddly knob setup?

 Mark